getreu/tp-note/docs/source/tpnote--manpage.md

 # SECURITY AND PRIVACY CONSIDERATIONS

 As discussed above, Tp-Note's built-in viewer sets up an HTTP server on the '`localhost`' interface with a random port number.
 This HTTP server runs as long as the launched web browser window is open.
-Note, that the server not only exposes the displayed note file, but also all referenced relative inline images and relative URLs to other TP-Note files.
-Internally, the viewer maintains a list of _referenced relative URLs_.
+Note, that the server not only exposes the displayed note file, but also all referenced inline images and URLs to other TP-Note files.
+Internally, the viewer maintains a list of _referenced local URLs_.
 For security reasons, only listed files are served.
 To limit data exfiltration in case an attacker gains local credentials, the number of served Tp-Note files is limited by the configurable value '`[viewer] displayed_tpnote_count_max`'.

 In addition to the above quantitative restriction, Tp-Note's built-in viewer serves only files whose file extensions are registered with the '`[viewer] served_mime_type`' configuration file variable.
-The latter allows among other things to disable the _follow Tp-Note links_ feature by removing all '`text/*`' mime types from that list.
+The latter allows to disable the _follow links to other Tp-Note files_ feature by removing all '`text/*`' mime types from that list.

 As Tp-Note's built-in viewer binds to the '`localhost`' interface, the exposed files are in principle accessible to all processes running on the computer.
 As long as only one user is logged into the computer at a given time, no privacy concern is raised: any potential attacker must be logged in, in order to access the `localhost` HTTP server.

 This is why on systems where multiple users are logged in at the same time, it is recommended to disable Tp-Note's viewer feature by setting the configuration file variable '`[arg_default] edit = true`'.
 Alternatively, you can also compile Tp-Note without the '`viewer`' feature.
 Note, that even when the viewer feature disabled, one can still render the note manually to HTML by  using the '`--export`' command line option.

 **Summary**: As long as Tp-Note's built-in note viewer is running, the note file and all its referenced (image) files are exposed to all users logged into